 Another mistake runners often make is thinking that the more time they spend running, the more prepared they'll be for the race.
 They cut back on their recovery time, and before you know it, they're nursing an overtraining injury.
-To be clear: It doesn't matter if this is your first 5k or your fiftieth-your body needs time to recover and rest between runs to avoid injury and burn out.
+To be clear: It doesn't matter if this is your first race or your fiftieth-your body needs time to recover and rest between runs to reduce the risk of injury and avoid burn out.

 To properly recover between runs, focus on getting eight hours of sleep, stretching after your runs, eating enough protein (see Nutrition section), and taking rest days.
-Our Runkeeper 5k Training Plans have rest days built into them and are customized for your specific schedule, race date, and goals.
+Our Runkeeper Half Marathon Training Plans have rest days built into them and are customized for your specific schedule, race date, and goals.
 There's no glory in skipping rest days and working your body into the ground.
+Many long-time runners have developed their own recovery routines, employing techniques like self massage and foam rolling, as well as ice baths and muscle relief balms.
+Here are a few tips from Runkeeper coach Alain Saint-Dic on how to recover throughout race training.